Loading Events

 Join us to observe and study the passage migrant birds of Kachchh

 Passage Migrant Count is a citizen science initiative organized in collaboration with Bird Conservation Society Gujarat (BCSG).
 This unique event was first conducted in September 2022.
-You can view the report here.
+You can view previous trip reports and any publications here.

 Where: Kachchh District of Gujarat

 What: Every year, India plays host to a special group of birds called passage migrants.
 Such birds neither visit during the summer nor the winter, but instead pass through India during autumn and spring while migrating from their breeding grounds in Central and East Asia to their wintering grounds in Africa.
 Gujarat and Rajasthan are hubs of passage migration with potentially tens of thousands of birds passing through from August to October to capitalize on available food in a landscape that’s lush and full of insects after the rains.
 But how many birds actually pass through?
-We have no idea!
+We are just beginning to get an idea!

 The most important place for passage migration in India is Kachchh in Gujarat, perhaps due to its proximity to the African continent and its diversity of habitats.
 Over eight species of passage migrants move through Kachchh including European Roller, Red-backed and Red-tailed Shrike, Spotted Flycatcher, Rufous-tailed Scrub-Robin, Greater Whitethroat, Common Cuckoo and Blue-cheeked Bee-eater.
 Of these, the Roller, Cuckoo and Bee-eater also have breeding populations within India but are largely passage migrants in Kachchh.
 During autumn, Kachchh therefore figures high on every birdwatcher’s wishlist!